childmindresearch/template-python-repository/README.md

 - [ ] Install the `pre-commit` hooks.
 - [ ] Update the `LICENSE` file to your desired license and set the year.
 - [ ] Replace "ENTER_YOUR_EMAIL_ADDRESS" in `CODE_OF_CONDUCT.md`
+- [ ] Replace "ENTER_YOUR_EMAIL_ADDRESS" in `SECURITY.md` and update the supported versions or, if not relevant, delete this file.
 - [ ] Remove the placeholder src and test files, these are there merely to show how the CI works.
 - [ ] Update `pyproject.toml`
 - [ ] Update the name of `src/APP_NAME`
 - [ ] Grant third-party app permissions (e.g. Codecov) [here](https://github.com/organizations/cmi-dair/settings/installations), if necessary.
 - [ ] Either generate a `CODECOV_TOKEN` secret [here](https://github.com/cmi-dair/flowdump/blob/main/.github/workflows/python_tests.yaml) (if its a private repository) or remove the line `token: ${{ secrets.CODECOV_TOKEN }}`

 # Project name